The Best Diet Before Embryo Transfer to Increase Fertility Chances

 After transfer, the embryo attaches to the uterus wall (endometrium lining) and receives oxygen and nutrients from the mother's blood.
 So, the endometrium lining plays a crucial role in successful IVF.
 Women with thin endometrium usually have a lower chance of natural and IVF pregnancy.

-In addition to hormone therapy, following a specific before-embryo transfer diet is important, as having a proper diet can thicken the endometrium wall and increase the progesterone level in the body (the hormone that prepares the uterus lining for pregnancy).
+In addition to hormone therapy, following a specific before-embryo transfer diet is important, as having a proper diet before embryo transfer can thicken the endometrium wall and increase the progesterone level in the body (the hormone that prepares the uterus lining for pregnancy).
 Read on to learn what foods to eat before embryo transfer to increase progesterone in your body.

 Breakfast Before Embryo Transfer